Get started with Power Automate

 What are the different types of flows?

-Visit the flow types article to learn more about the different types of flows that you can create to automate your tasks.
+To learn more about the different types of flows that you can create to automate your tasks, go to the flow types article.

 Peek at the code